 If you purchased your home through a builder, the builder should be able to provide you with the name of the flooring dealer where the material was purchased.
 Contact this dealer to file your claim.

 If your problem is a warranty issue, the dealer will submit a claim form to Armstrong.
 However, if the problem is the result of an installation or on-site related issue, it would not be covered under our warranty.

 Even if your floor was not installed by the dealer you purchased it from, the dealer is still responsible for starting the inspection process.
 If the dealer does not know what to do, please have them contact Armstrong.
 If the flooring dealer where your floor was purchased is no longer in business, please contact our customer service department, and we will assist you.

-A: Armstrong floors are not recommended or warranted for installation on vertical surfaces, such as wall coverings or backsplashes.
+Alterna & Alterna Reserve are recommended for installation on vertical surfaces, such as wall coverings or backsplashes.